jhcapsius/OOP/README.md

 ```

 Notes:
--The program creates a new task each time the getExercise() function is called.
+-The program creates a new task each time the *getExercise()* method is called.
--The getExercise()function outputs the generated task to the console as follows:
+-The *getExercise()* method outputs the generated task to the console as follows:
  Operand1 Operator Operand2 = ?
  Examples: 13 * 8 = ? , 5 / 7 = ? , 20 + 1 = ?
 -A task is valid if the result is greater than 0.
-Invalid tasks are discarded in the function getExercise(), and a new random
+Invalid tasks are discarded in the method *getExercise()*, and a new random
 task is created directly before the before the method ends.